Studio Santa Claus Entertainment

 Studio Santa Claus Entertainment, is a South Korean talent management agency and television production company.
+It currently operates as a subsidiary of Loa & Co..

 History

 Its original name was SIM Entertainment, and established in 2004 as a sole proprietorship company in December.
 Converted to corporation in August, 2005.

 In 2016, Huayi Brothers Media, China's leading film studio, has bought a 26% stake in SIM Entertainment.

 At the 4th APAN Star Awards, the agency's founder and former CEO Sim Jung-woon won the award for Best Manager.
 In July 2020, the company renamed as Fleet Entertainment and then changed again into Studio Santa Claus Entertainment in August 2020 and the company became independent.

 On November 1, 2022, Studio Santa Claus Entertainment announced its management business downsizing.
 "We will temporarily reduce the size of the existing management division and create synergy in the drama and film production business through partnerships with talented production companies."